Spectral decomposition of atomic structures in heterogeneous cryo-EM

-that we use in \eqref{spectral decomp intro} are the eigenvectors associated to the $K$ smallest eigenvalues of a graph Laplacian matrix, which is used to approximate the spectral properties of the unknown manifold of conformations $\mathcal{M}$ (see Figures \ref{fig: eigenvec 2d} and \ref{fig: eigenvec 3d} for an illustration).
-As introduced in \cite{moscovich2020cryo}, this graph Laplacian can be constructed from a low-dimensional reconstruction of the particles.
-See subsection \ref{subsec: structure spectral decomp} for further details on the spectral decomposition of the atomic model, and appendix \ref{appdx: manifold spectral representation} for a description of the method to construct the graph Laplacian and the vectors $\phi^{(k)}$.
+that we use in \eqref{spectral decomp intro} are the eigenvectors associated to the $K$ smallest eigenvalues of a graph Laplacian matrix, which is used to approximate the spectral properties of the unknown manifold of conformations $\mathcal{M}$ (see Figures \ref{fig: eigenvec 2d}, \ref{fig: eigenvec 3d} and \ref{fig: eigenvec 3d 2} for an illustration).
+The underlying idea, as presented in \cite{moscovich2020cryo}, is that each node in the graph represents an image of the dataset, and the weights of the edges between the nodes represent the similarity between the conformations of the underlying particles.
+The eigenvectors of the graph Laplacian are then used as an approximation of the eigenfunctions of the Laplace-Beltrami operator defined on the (unknown) manifold of conformations.
+See subsection \ref{subsec: structure spectral decomp} for further details about the spectral decomposition of the atomic model.

+A critical point in this approach is the construction of the aforementioned weighted graph, or more precisely, the way in which one estimates the similarity between the conformation in each cryo-EM image.
+One way to do so is by using a low-dimension representation of the particles, which can be obtained from different existing techniques.
+Namely, by means of a low-resolution PCA reconstruction \cite{anden2018structural}, or the so-called latent space representation obtained from a variational autoencoder \cite{rosenbaum2021inferring,zhong2021cryodrgn}.
+See Appendix \ref{appdx: manifold spectral representation} for a discussion about the construction of the graph of similarities.

 The number $K\in \mathbb{N}$ of eigenvectors in the spectral decomposition is a hyper-parameter that can be chosen depending on the flexibility of the structure, or the type of deformations that we aim to recover.
-Since we use only the terms in the spectral decomposition associated to the smallest eigenvalues of the graph Laplacian, our method is able to capture only the low-frequency deformations of the molecular structure.
+Since we use only the terms in the spectral decomposition associated to the smallest eigenvalues of the graph Laplacian, our method is able to capture only the low-frequency deformations of the backbone.
 The deformations of high frequency, typically associated to small vibrations of the atoms, are not recovered by our method (see Remark \ref{rmk: high ferquencies}).
 In our numerical experiments in section \ref{sec: numerical experiments} we have used $K=10$ and $K=20$ respectively.